dd9jn/rfc4880bis/rfc4880bis.md

 The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are given as additional data.
 For example, the additional data used with EAX and AES-128 in a Secret-Key Packet of version 4 consists of the octets 0xC5, 0x04, 0x07, and 0x01; in a Secret-Subkey Packet the first octet would be 0xC7.

-The two-octet checksum that follows the algorithm-specific portion is the algebraic sum, mod 65536, of the plaintext of all the algorithm- specific octets (including MPI prefix and data).
+The two-octet checksum that follows the algorithm-specific portion is the algebraic sum, mod 65536, of the plaintext of all the algorithm-specific octets (including MPI prefix and data).
 With V3 keys, the checksum is stored in the clear.
 With V4 keys, the checksum is encrypted like the algorithm-specific data.
 This value is used to check that the passphrase was correct.